-In Summer 2022, summer school will be offered to students who missed academic benchmarks and/or had challenges with reading and math concepts.
-Science and history concepts will also be embedded.
-Students will also participate in STEAM activities.

-During the 2022-2023 school year, instruction for all grade levels will be full-time, in-person learning.
-Section 2: Prevention and Mitigation Strategies In order to continuously and safely open and operate schools for in-person learning.
+Section 2: Prevention and Mitigation Strategies

+In order to continuously and safely open and operate schools for in-person learning.
 Charles City Public Schools will use approximately \$66,380.00 of its ARP Act ESSER III funds to implement prevention and mitigation strategies as described below.

 We will purchase disinfectant, vehicle disinfectant, hand sanitizer, masks, and disposable gloves to be used inside schools and other facilities and school buses.
 Additionally, gowns, thermometers, and water bottles will be purchased.
 School buses will be cleaned and disinfected between runs.
-Temperature checks will be conducted.
-Masks are optional while the County is in a low or medium risk.
-They are required in-doors during high risk.
+Students, staff, and visitors will complete temperature checks upon entry daily.
+Prevention and mitigation strategies include:

+Masks

+• Masks are required in all CCPS facilities and on buses, regardless of vaccination status.